 Colorado Child Abuse, Child Endangerment or Reckless Endangerment, and Neglect Laws

-In Denver, Colorado, child abuse is the mistreatment of a child who is under the age of 16 by either a parent, guardian, caretaker, or even simply someone who works with children or is around children.
-The abuse may cause a physical injury, such as burns, scrates, broken bones, etc. It can also be sexual, such as incest, fondling, or any number of actions.
+In Denver, Colorado, child abuse is the mistreatment of a child who is under the age of 16 by either a parent, guardian, caretaker or even simply someone who works with children or is around children.
+The abuse may cause physical injury, such as burns, scrapes, broken bones, etc. It can also be sexual, such as incest, fondling, or any number of actions.
 Although emotional may be more difficult to prove, abuse can also be emotional.

-Child abuse, in Colorado, is a serious allegation.
-However, if your alleged behavior actively causes injury or certain types of damages to a child is much more serious.
+Child abuse in Colorado is a serious allegation.
+However, if your alleged behavior actively causes injury or certain types of damage to a child, it is much more serious.
 The courts take accusations of negligence or abuse of children very seriously.
-If any of these allegations include physical violence, abandonment, or sexual abuse, if indicted, will cost you most of, if not the rest of, your life.
+If any of these allegations include physical violence, abandonment, or sexual abuse, if indicted, it will cost you most of, if not the rest of, your life.

 For more information, check out our blog : New Hope For Those Falsely Accused of Child Abuse